dnknth/ldap-ui/README.md

 # Simple LDAP editor

-This is a *very minimal* web interface for LDAP directories.
+This is a *minimal* web interface for LDAP directories.

 Features:
 * Directory tree view
 * Entry creation / modification / deletion
+* LDIF import / export
 * Schema aware
 * Simple search (configurable)
 * Available as [Docker image](https://hub.docker.com/r/dnknth/ldap-ui/)

 The app always requires authentication, even if the directory permits anonymous access.
-User credentials are validated against the LDAP directory.
+User credentials are validated through a `bind` on the directory.
 What a particular user can see (and edit) is governed entirely by directory access rules.
+The app shows displays the directory contents, nothing less and nothing more.

 ## Manual installation and configuration